jonatasdemello/Coding-Practice/README.md

 # Coding-Practice

-Some coding practices, challenges and interview tests.
+A collection of code snippets, practices, challenges and interview tests in multiple languages.

-# javascript-practice
-Collection of JavaScript snippets, sample code blocks.